 Once a Sthayi Bhaav is aroused in a person, other fleeting thoughts and feelings that enhance the emotionality are called Sanchaari Bhaav (Transitive Sentiments).

 Shringar Ras is associated with the Sthayi Bhaav of Rati.
-The Alamban vibhaav of Shringar Ras is the husband, wife or person you are attracted to.
-The Uddipan VIbhaav for this ras is gathering clouds, a singing nightingale, spring etc. The rush experienced in the memory of a loved one, tears in the eye etc are the Anubhaav of this Ras.
-Inertia, aggression, despondency, enthusiasm, passion, arrogance etc are all sanchari bhav of this ras, which accentuate the Shringar ras, but themselves are fleeting emotions.
+The Alamban vibhaav of Shringar Ras is the husband, wife, or person you are attracted to.
+The Uddipan VIbhaav for this ras is gathering clouds, a singing nightingale, spring, etc. The rush experienced in the memory of a loved one, tears in the eye, etc is the Anubhaav of this Ras.
+Inertia, aggression, despondency, enthusiasm, passion, arrogance, etc are all sanchari bhav of this ras, which accentuate the Shringar ras, but themselves are fleeting emotions.

 Restless waits, flailing of hands, grandiose bravado are the Anubhaav of this Ras, and ferocity, haughtiness, exhilaration, etc are the Sanchaari Vibhaav.

-Haasya Ras is aroused when any object or person behaves abnormally, makes unusual expression, dressed awkwardly or makes peculiar actions to amuse an observer.
+Haasya Ras is aroused when any object or person behaves abnormally, makes unusual expressions, dressed awkwardly, or makes peculiar actions to amuse an observer.
 The peculiar actions and efforts of the person are the Alamban Vibhaav, whereas contortions of the body and humorous actions are the Uddipan Vibhaav.
-Trivialization, disdain, amusement are the Sanchaari Vibhaav.
+Trivialization, disdain, amusement is the Sanchaari Vibhaav.

 The despondency that sets in the heart when a prized possession is destroyed, or when a dear one is lost or something unpleasant happens is an example of Karun Ras.
-The person or object that is destroyed through unusual actions is the Alamban Vibhaav, whereas Uppian Vibhaav is exemplified by limp or listless body, unkempt and dishevelled surroundings etc. Deep despair is the Sanchaari Bhaav.
+The person or object that is destroyed through unusual actions is the Alamban Vibhaav, whereas Uppian Vibhaav is exemplified by limp or listless body, unkempt and disheveled surroundings, etc. Deep despair is the Sanchaari Bhaav.

-Bhayank Ras is created when the heart is filled with a morbid fear by watching, hearing or imagining a fearsome person or object.
-The person, situation or object that arouses the feeling of fear is the Alamban Vibhaav.
-Astonishment, supefication etc are the sanchari vibhaav of this Ras.
+Bhayank Ras is created when the heart is filled with a morbid fear by watching, hearing, or imagining a fearsome person or object.
+The person, situation, or object that arouses the feeling of fear is the Alamban Vibhaav.
+Astonishment, stupefication, etc are the sanchari vibhaav of this Ras.